 Businesses that think they might be eligible for a CCA should investigate whether their processes do indeed fall under the scheme’s criteria.
 A full list of eligible processes can be found in Appendix A of the CCA Operations Manual.

 If their processes are eligible, then new applicants need to start gathering the information they need to apply for a CCA now, to ensure they can submit their application before the 31 March 2022 deadline.
 This includes information around:

 - the specific facility/facilities carrying out eligible activities

-- any environmental permits held (including existing or previous CCA or EU ETS permits)
+- any environmental permits held (including existing or previous CCA or UK ETS permits)

 - details of the manufacturing processes on site and other activities directly associated with the eligible process

 - the amount and type of energy the eligible and directly associated activities use